 A New Horizon for Real Estate

 Ultimately, this is a good thing – consumers will be more informed and we, as agents who focus on customer needs, will be just fine.
 We’ll continue to make a living, build relationships, and better define the industry moving forward.
-This is an opportunity, as full-time career real estate professionals, to keep delivering legendary customer service and do it confidently.
+This is an opportunity, as a full-time career real estate professional, to continue delivering legendary customer service and do it confidently.

 The reality: Home valuations and realistic market pricing hinge on the basics of supply and demand—location, recent sales, age, and condition of the property.
 Agent compensation?
 They’re a footnote in the grand scheme of market values and have always been paid by the buyer.